List of Google April Fools' Day jokes: Evil Bit

 Google added an "evil bit" to their AJAX APIs, to aid in generating an appropriate response to nefarious deeds.
 If an evildoer is "detected", the code returns with, among other things, "For Great Justice", a quotation from the video game Zero Wing.

 Conversely, setting the evil bit to 'false' will return the Google Search results for 'April Fools' encoded in JSON.

 Wave Wave Notifications

 Google Wave can be set to have a human being waved at by the user to notify the user of a change to a Google Wave.
 The user can also select the volume of the human notifier from a list of silent, medium, loud and vibrate.
 They can also select which human notifier they want, including Ashton Kutcher, Dr. Wave, Grandma, Werner Heisenberg, and Puppy.
 Clicking on any of the links on the new notifications page redirected the user to a Google help page, alerting them that it was an April Fools' joke, but also that email notifications are possible.

 Google Annotations Gallery

-The Google Annotations Gallery ("GAG") is an exciting new Java open source library that provides a rich set of annotations for developers to express themselves.
+The Google Annotations Gallery ("GAG") is a new Java open source library that provides a rich set of annotations for developers to express themselves.